How to Renew Car Registration in Indiana

 To apply for BMV registration renewal by mail, you must forward your standard application materials and any supporting documents to the Bureau’s Central Office in Indianapolis.
 With your application, you must also include payment for the annual registration fee.

-If you do not know the cost of your registration fee but wish to calculate it before mailing in your payment, you may use the Department’s online Quick Quote service, or you may contact your local BMV branch.
+If you do not know the cost of your registration fee but wish to calculate it before mailing in your payment, you may use the Department’s online Quick Quote service or contact your local BMV branch.

 Indiana BMV Car Registration Renewal Requirements